What are data sets?

 to Excel, CSV, JSON, or PDF.
 Disable this option if you want to avoid sensitive

-data being accessible other than when used in predefined reports and models.
+data being accessible other than when used in defined reports and models.

 - Access API - enable external API calls to this data set.